Monstah/Monstah.github.io/_posts/2020-7-25-Friendzone.md

 ### User

-In /var/www there is a mysql config file which contains credentials for the user friend `friend:Agpyu12!0.213$`
+In /var/www there is a mysql config file which contains credentials for the user friend<br>
+`friend:Agpyu12!0.213$`<br>

 <br>![](\images\htb\friendzone\11.png)<br><br>